matgray/grpc-spanner-proto-quickstart/README.md

     ./venv/bin/pip install sql-metadata jinja2 google-cloud-spanner
     ```

-2.  **Build the Project (and Generate Schema Files)**

-    The Maven build process will automatically:
+2.  **Generate Schema Files (Local Development)**

+    Before building the project or running `docker-compose up --build`, you need to generate the schema files locally.
+This process involves starting a Spanner emulator, populating it with your DDL, and then extracting the schema information to generate Java classes.

+    Run the following command to generate the schema files:

+    ```bash
+    ./run_generator.sh
+    ```

+    This script will:
     *   Start a Spanner emulator instance using Docker Compose.
     *   Create a dedicated Spanner instance and database for schema generation.
-    *   Populate the database with the DDLs from `db_schema/*_ddl.sql`.
+    *   Populate the database with the DDL from `db_schema/customer_ddl.sql`.
-    *   Extract table and column names from the running Spanner emulator to generate
-    *   `*Schema.java` (containing Java constants for column names).
+    *   Extract table and column names from the running Spanner emulator to generate `CustomerSchema.java` (containing Java constants for column names).
-    *   Compile the entire project.
+    *   Extract SQL statements from `src/main/resources/sql/*.sql` files to generate `SqlProvider.java` (containing methods to retrieve formatted SQL queries).
     *   Stop and remove the Spanner emulator instance.

-    Run the following command to build the project:
+3.  **Build the Project**

+    After generating the schema files, compile the project using Maven:

     ```bash
     mvn clean install
     ```

-    You can skip the schema generation process by setting the `skipSchemaGeneration` Maven property to `true`:
+    You can skip the schema generation process during a full Maven build by setting the `skipSchemaGeneration` Maven property to `true`:

     ```bash
     mvn clean install -DskipSchemaGeneration=true